 This not only means you can offer increased value to your ever-growing user base but it means you have an excellent and sustainable growth plan.
-With a mobile first strategy, clever entrepreneurs have a ready-made business plan with established, clearly identifiable goals.
+With a mobile-first strategy, clever entrepreneurs have a ready-made business plan with established, clearly identifiable goals.

-Progressive Enhancement is away to continually add value to your platform.
+Progressive Enhancement is a way to continually add value to your platform.
 It approaches the world of business with the realization that the desktop is dead.
-Graceful Degradation on the other hand, designs first for a device that is increasingly less used.
+Graceful Degradation, on the other hand, designs first for a device that is increasingly less used.
 By the time you get to a mobile smartphone, the website you’re offering to your customers is ineffective and bland.

 This isn’t a postulation or prediction.
 It’s not speculation or guesswork.
 It is the very undeniable reality of the tech enterprise world.
-Just look to the industry giants IBM.
+Just look at the industry giants IBM.
 IBM has an entire mobile-first platform dedicated solely to growing mobile enterprises.
 IBM made the tech world what it is today – literally.

 One cannot help appreciate this: IBM created the first commercially available computer (1952) and the first PC (1981).
 Now they’re the ones leading the charge away from the desktops they helped make popular and towards mobility.
 These are the signs the smart entrepreneur watches to anticipate new market trends.